maxchris100/vision-landing/content/pages/features.md

     image: /images/feature/feature-card-three.png
     image_alt: Upload box
     title: Free templates to get you started
-    description: "VP Partners is used by everyone from small businesses to fortune 500 companies.
+    description: "WEvolve Partners is used by everyone from small businesses to fortune 500 companies.
 Browse our collection of email marketing templates and start sending beautiful emails in minutes."
     button:
       link: /contact
       text: Lets Build Business